 How do I get rid of the mice?

 A lot of people will spend money on do-it-yourself pest control.
 There is a science behind solving mouse problems and that takes time to research the right solutions.
-If you are ready to get family focused help, we at Invicta Environmental Pest Defense are here to help.
+If you are ready to get family focused help, we at Invicta Pest Control are here to help.
 We have a options to customize mouse control for your home.
 Our most popular options involve tracking mouse activity through bait and a blacklight.
 This allows our technicians understand where the mouse are traveling to and from, which indicates nesting areas.
 Our newest feature is our electronic monitoring system.
 We place stations throughout your home that timestamp when and how much activity is occurring.
 With the help of Bluetooth technology, the technician gets a report of all activity since the last service of your home, typically just moments after pulling up in your driveway!
 This helps us understand susceptible areas of your home, concentrate our services, and put you at easy knowing the Mom-Owned, Family Focused pest control company is using the newest technology and best expertise to solve your mouse problem.
 We would love to help you get back to making your own family focused moments.
-Give us a call at 984-300-0117 or book your service at invictapest.com.